w3f/polkadot-wiki/docs/learn-crosschain.md

 XCMP queues must be initiated by first opening a channel between two parachains.
 The channel is identified by both the sender and recipeient parachains, meaning that it's a one-way channel.
 A pair of parachains can have at most two channels between them, one for sending messages to the other chain and another for receiving messages.
-Channel will require a deposit in DOT to be opened, which will get reciprocated when the channel is closed.
+The channel will require a deposit in DOT to be opened, which will get reciprocated when the channel is closed.

 ## Horizontal Relay-routed Message Passing (HRMP)